-As at 31 December 2022, the Global Strategy portfolio had a Fast Transition delta to the Base Case 10-year IRR of +5.5bps.
+As of 31st December 2023, the Global Strategy portfolio had a Fast Transition scenario delta, relative to the base case 10-year holding period return, of +49 basis points ("bps").
 The chart below provides the breakdown of this variance broken down by the contribution of each stock.

-Base Case vs Fast Transition Real 10-Year IRR
+Base Case vs Fast Transition Real 10-Year Holding Period IRR